 Sail Canada Courses

-Have you ever wondered what it is like to sail?
-How it feels to float and sway amongst the waves in your sailboat?
-What an amazing feeling it must be to travel thanks only to the wind, sails, and your own skill?
-Join us to experience all of this while learning and exploring the beautiful waters of Desolation Sound.
+Have you ever wondered what it’s like to sail?
+To feel the gentle sway of the waves beneath your sailboat?
+To experience the incredible sensation of traveling powered solely by the wind, your sails, and your own skill?
+Join us to discover all of this while learning and exploring the breathtaking waters of Desolation Sound.

 1 day